texhex/BiosSledgehammer/README.md

 To create a password file, execute ``HPQPswd64.exe`` (found in the BCU folder) and save the file to the ``\PwdFiles`` folder as *.BIN file.

-## <a name="modelsfolder">*Models* folder</a>

-It is expected that each model (type) of hardware you want to support, has a separate sub folder below ``\Models``.
-The model (type) is displayed automatically by BIOS Sledgehammer, so simply run it once for each hardware to know the model.

-The sub folder will contain all settings files together with the source files for any updates.
-Please note that BIOS Sledgehammer does not support “sharing” update files between several models, each model requires its own set of files.
-That’s because sharing files between models has proven to cause problems for older models each time the shared folders are updated for new models.

-To locate the model folder, a partial search with the current model is used.
-If you execute it on a ``HP EliteBook Folio 1040 G1``, the folder can be called exactly like that, or, if you are lazy, ``1040 G1``.

-Where this partial search helps a lot is for models that are technical identical but have different model names.
-For example, the *ProDesk 600 G1* comes in different form factors, each with a unique name: *HP ProDesk 600 G1 TWR* (Tower), *HP ProDesk 600 G1 SFF* (Small Format Factor) and so on.
-You can just create one folder ``HP ProDesk 600 G1`` and this folder will match all these form factors.

-If you do not want to change anything for a given model, simply create an empty folder.
-If no model folder at all is found, an error is generated.

 ## <a name="biosupdate">BIOS Update</a>